-While advertisers will spend hours creating and testing ad copy for Google AdWords, they often spend just a few minutes on ad extensions, if they even use them at all.
-This is a huge mistake.
+While advertisers will spend hours creating and testing ad copy for Google Ads, they often spend just a few minutes on ad extensions, if they even use them at all.

 It’s one of the reasons Google keeps rolling out new extensions all the time.
 Their own studies reveal their importance.

-In this article I will examine all the AdWords extension currently available and answer a number of questions concerning them, such as
+In this article I will examine all the Ads extension currently available and answer a number of questions concerning them, such as

 • Why Google AdWords’ extensions are so important